 ore and more, these thumbnail sketches depict the eager "volunteer" who calls for a placement.
-In fact, as high as 30 percent of the individuals who are volunteering in my agency at any given time are motivated by other than altruistic sentiments
+In fact, as high as 30 percent of the individuals who are volunteering in my agency at any given time are motivated by other than altruistic sentiments.

 Webster defines a volunteer as "one who enters into or offers himself for any service of his own free will."
 The graduation requirement and court-ordered sentence stretch the concept of free will and throw an additional ingredient into the volunteer pot-that of external motivation.
-In light of these examples, where the motivation is somewhat reflective of the mother who "volunteers" her son to do the dishes. the question is whether this external factor detracts from the essence of volunteerism.
+In light of these examples, where the motivation is somewhat reflective of the mother who "volunteers" her son to do the dishes, the question is whether this external factor detracts from the essence of volunteerism.
 Does the requirement contradict the traditional spirit of the action, or can a broader definition of volunteerism bring the requirement into congruence with the concept of giving of self to help another?

-certainly require a change in use in terms of how we manage our non-paid staff.
-It is reassuring to recognize that in spite of the transition in volunteerism, the results are often the same.
+The changing motivations of volunteers certainly require a change in use in terms of how we manage our non-paid staff.
+It is

+Joy Peters is the volunteer coordinator for the Montgomery County (Maryland) Department of Recreation, Therapeutics Section. reassuring to recognize that in spite of the transition in volunteerism, the results are often the same.
 Many times, a court ordered volunteer who finds fulfillment in completing a graduation requirement frequently feels good because he has helped a child improve his sports skills.
 Because of this underlying reality-that regardless of whether the volunteer is internally or externally motivated, he can and does receive personal satisfactionthe goals of volunteerism are achieved.
 It is still people helping people.
-Individuals are offering their skills to other individuals or agencies without attaching a price tag, and the dividends remain high.
+Individuals are offering their skills to other individuals or agencies without attaching a price tag. and the dividends remain high.